-The summer months of june, July, and august are also the most colorful of the year and offer some of the best seasonal ingredients, there are some fabulous greens available at this time of the year along with home-grown courgettes, broad beans, runner beans, and the two ingredients in this soup asparagus and peas.
+The summer months of June, July, and August are also the most colourful of the year and offer some of the best seasonal ingredients, there are some fabulous greens available at this time of the year along with home-grown courgettes, broad beans, runner beans, and the two ingredients in this soup asparagus and peas.

 I’m not really a big believer in the whole seasonal food thing.
-Slowly its a term that’s been hijacked by marketing men.
+Slowly it’s a term that’s been hijacked by marketing men.
 These days every restaurant is cooking with local and seasonal ingredients.
 You should just buy what tastes best and if it happens to be grown down the road by farmer joe all the better.
-But if there is a time of year for truly good tasting local food than its surely now.
+But if there is a time of year for truly good-tasting local food then it’s surely now.

 Here I’ve teamed them up with mussels in a broth that’s inspired by the flavours of south-east Asia.
 It’s a hot and sour soup with pungent lemongrass and ginger along with a little chilli that provides the necessary heat and a little kick to the soup.